-The Fremont/Ardenwood area is a quiet neighborhood today, how would this project address increased noise pollution, traffic congestion, and other safety considerations surrounding the proposed new station?
+The Fremont/Ardenwood area is a quiet neighborhood today so how will this project address increased noise pollution, traffic congestion and other safety considerations surrounding the proposed new station?

-As part of the environmental analysis and review, these areas of concern, along with many others such as air quality, aesthetics, and biology will be addressed within the Draft Environmental Impact Report with appropriate mitigation measures identified to minimize impacts as a result of the proposed project.
-A full list of environmental resource areas that will be studied as part of the review can be found on the website under Environmental Planning.
+As part of the environmental analysis and review, these areas of concern, along with many others such as air quality, aesthetics and biology will be addressed within the Draft Environmental Impact Report (EIR) with appropriate mitigation measures identified to minimize impacts as a result of the proposed project.
+A full list of environmental resource areas that will be studied as part of the review can be found under Environmental Planning on the project website.

 Will the project include quiet zones?

-Quiet Zones could be a part of a future identified mitigation measure should noise be identified as an impact.
+Quiet Zones may be a part of a future identified mitigation measure if noise is identified as an impact.
 However, Quiet Zones are federally regulated by the Federal Railroad Administration and negotiated between the local municipality and the track owner, so CCJPA would not be directly involved in the implementation of a Quiet Zone.

 How will this project influence property values along the coast subdivision?

-The economic effects of the project will be considered as part of the analysis, including property values, during the Environmental Impact Report (EIR) process.
+The economic effects of the project will be considered as part of the analysis, including property values, during the EIR process.
 However, property values are market-driven and cannot be adequately quantified through this EIR process.

-I live next to the coast subdivision tracks, how many more trains would be expected daily along this rail line?
+I live next to the coast subdivision tracks so how many more trains would be expected daily along this rail line?

 This project would result in up to 14 Capitol Corridor passenger trains daily on the Coast Subdivision line, the same train frequency as the pre-COVID Capitol Corridor schedule.
-While we cannot control how Union Pacific Railroad (UP) operates, the project will improve rail infrastructure allowing UP freight trains to travel east more efficiently from the Niles Subdivision via new connections to access Niles Canyon.
+While we cannot control how UP operates, the project will improve rail infrastructure allowing freight trains to travel east more efficiently from the Niles Subdivision via new connections to access Niles Canyon.

 Capitol Corridor is working collaboratively with transit agencies and stakeholders along the corridor to optimize connectivity to existing and future transit services.
 New connections to existing transbay bus and shuttle services will be made possible at the proposed Ardenwood Station, and Capitol Corridor will continue to connect to Bay Area Rapid Transit (BART) at Richmond, Oakland Coliseum and again at the future BART Diridon Station.
-Altamont Corridor Express (ACE) regional commuter rail service, connecting the Central Valley to the Bay Area, will continue to stop in Fremont.
+ACE regional commuter rail service connecting the Central Valley to the Bay Area will continue to stop in Fremont.
 ACE service connects with Capitol Corridor at Santa Clara-Great America, Santa Clara-University and at San Jose-Diridon stations.
 CCJPA will continue to coordinate with ongoing Dumbarton rail planning efforts, which are currently unclear on station locations in the East Bay.

 How will this project address the potential impact on wildlife in the surrounding area and the Coyote Hills region?

-This concern and resource area along with many others listed on the website under Environmental Planning, will be analyzed during the environmental process and addressed in the Draft Environmental Impact Report.
+This concern and resource area along with many others listed on the website under Environmental Planning at Environmental Planning will be analyzed during the environmental process and addressed in the Draft EIR.

-How much would the project cost and how will it be funded?
+How much will the project cost and how will it be funded?

 The estimated cost for the project is approximately $264 million.
-Funding is already committed for the environmental analysis and design phases and would cover half of the estimated construction costs.
-Funding has come from multiple State, Regional, and Local sources including: Caltrans State Transportation Improvement Program (STIP), California State Transportation Agency’s State Rail Assistance (SRA), the Metropolitan Transportation Commission’s Regional Measure 3 (RM3) and Alameda County Transportation Commission’s Measure BB.
+Funding is already committed for the environmental analysis and design phases as well as half of the estimated construction costs.
+Funding has come from multiple state, regional and local sources including Caltrans State Transportation Improvement Program (STIP), California State Transportation Agency’s State Rail Assistance (SRA), MTC’s Regional Measure 3 (RM3) and Alameda CTC’s Measure BB.

-Even though transit ridership, including that on the Capitol Corridor, has significantly declined due to the COVID-19 pandemic, we anticipate that the need for this project will still be relevant in a post-pandemic future.
-The need for improved rail transit, congestion relief, reduction of regional greenhouse gas emissions, and convenient, non-auto travel alternatives for people within the Northern California Megaregion will persist beyond today’s challenging times.
+Even though transit ridership across the county, including Capitol Corridor, has significantly declined due to the COVID-19 pandemic, we anticipate that the need for this project will still be relevant in a post-pandemic future.
+The need for improved rail transit, congestion relief, reduction of regional greenhouse gas emissions as well as convenient, non-auto travel alternatives for people within the Northern California Megaregion will persist beyond today’s challenging times.
 CCJPA will be monitoring ridership and travel demand trends throughout the project phases and make changes to the project as necessary.

 What is the California Environmental Quality Act (CEQA)?

 CEQA is a California statute that was passed in 1970 shortly after the United States federal government passed the National Environmental Policy Act (NEPA).
 CEQA institutes a statewide policy of environmental protection.
-The purpose of CEQA is to disclose to the public the significant environmental effects of a proposed discretionary project through the preparation of an Environmental Impact Report.
+The purpose of CEQA is to disclose to the public the significant environmental effects of a proposed discretionary project through the preparation of an EIR.
 View the CEQA steps under California Environmental Quality Act Process on the project website.

-What happens during the preparation of the Environmental Impact Report?
+What happens during the preparation of the EIR?

-The Environmental Impact Report (EIR) will assess the potential environmental impacts of the proposed Project on the physical, human, and natural environment.
+The EIR will assess the potential environmental impacts of the proposed project on the physical, human and natural environment.
 A wide variety of resource areas will be studied during the environmental review to identify potential impacts and among them, water resources including flood plains.